 Take-Aways

-If this all feels like a “teach a man to fish” talk, it is.
-I also believe in throwing the fisherman right into some waist-high water, to try catching those big fat fishes on their own, before doing any fishing for them or teaching angler techniques.
-I do neither of us any favors if I am doing cross-training before you even start fishing, first! 😉 But if you’re game, and working hard, I will cross-train all day.
+If this all felt like a "teach a man to fish" talk, it very much was. 😉 I believe in throwing the fisherman right into some waist-high water, to catch a few fish on their own, before moving on to the big fish and angler tricks.
+I do neither of us any favors if I am just doing "cross-train theater": show and tell, such as "click here / type that", before you even understand the fundamentals of what I am showing you. 😉 But if you're game, and you put in the time it takes learning first-principles of something, some great things will happen and your teammates and mentors will cheer you on!